JohnSnowLabs/nlu/docs/en/install.md

 ## License Search precedence

-If there are multiples possible sources for licenses, the following order takes precedence
+If there are multiples possible sources for licenses, the following order takes precedence:

-1. Manually provided license data by defining all license parameters
+1. Manually provided license data by defining all license parameters.
-2. Browser/ Access Token
+2. Browser/ Access Token.
-3. `Os environment Variables` for any var names that match up with secret names
+3. `Os environment Variables` for any var names that match up with secret names.
-4. `/content/*.json` for any json file smaller than 1 MB
+4. `/content/*.json` for any json file smaller than 1 MB.
-5. `current_working_dir/*.json` for any json smaller than 1 MB
+5. `current_working_dir/*.json` for any json smaller than 1 MB.
-6. `~/.johnsnowlabs/licenses` for any licenses
+6. `~/.johnsnowlabs/licenses` for any licenses.

 JSON files are scanned if they have any keys that match up with names of secrets.
-Name of the json file does not matter, file just needs to end with .json
+Name of the json file does not matter, file just needs to end with .json.

 ## Upgrade Flow

 The John Snow Labs Teams are working early to push out new Releases and Features each week!
-Simply run `pip install johnsnowlabs --upgrade` to get the latest open **source libraries** updated.
+Simply run `pip install johnsnowlabs --upgrade` to get the latest **open source libraries** updated.

 For updating **licensed libraries** you must in addition also run one of the [Authorization Flows](https://nlu.johnsnowlabs.com/docs/en/install#authorization-flows-overview) again.
-They will be used to fetch the latest licensed library and install them to your target
+They will be used to fetch the latest licensed library and install them to your target.

 ## How to setup Java 8